BlondeBurrito/hexagonal_pathfinding_astar/README.md

 north-west = (q - 1, r + 1)
 ```

-Programmatically these can be found with a public helper function where the grid has a circular boundary denoted by the maximum ring count from the `(0,0)` origin:
+Programmatically these can be found with a public helper function where the grid has a circular boundary denoted by the maximum ring count from the `(0,0)` origin (the boundary ensures you're not discovering nodes outside your grid area):

 ```rust
 pub fn node_neighbours_axial(